HamadAlrashid/HamadAlrashid/README.md

 - **Research Intern** at University of California, Irvine (UCI) (2022 - Irvine)
-  - Under the supervision of Dr.William Rangwei Mao, I conducted research on developing a wireless endoscope for medical purposes.
+  - Under Dr.William Rangwei Mao's supervision, I researched developing a wireless endoscope for medical purposes.
 Wrote C# and Python scripts for transmitting and encoding/decoding video data using JPEG compression algorithm.

 ## 🚀 Project 1: Robust Data & AI Pipeline (Instagram API) at Ario <a name="1"></a>